google/differential-privacy/examples/go/README.md

     dayToBoundedSum[day] = dpagg.NewBoundedSumInt64(&dpagg.BoundedSumInt64Options{
         Epsilon: ln3,
         // The data was pre-processed so that
-        // each user may visit the restaurant up to maxFourVisitsPerWeek times per week.
+        // each visitor may visit the restaurant up to maxFourVisitsPerWeek times per week.
-        // Hence, each user may contribute to up to maxFourVisitsPerWeek daily counts.
+        // Hence, each visitor may contribute to up to maxFourVisitsPerWeek daily counts.
         // Note: while the library accepts this limit as a configurable parameter,
         // it doesn't pre-process the data to ensure this limit is respected.
         // It is responsibility of the caller to ensure the data passed to the library